yerobal-rakamin-pbi/final-task-pbi-rakamin-fullstack-yerobal_gustaf_sekeon/README.md

 make run
 ```

 This will run the application in the development environment.
+You might got an error if you run the application for the first time.
+If that happens, you can edit the `config/config.json` file and match the configuration with your local environment, and then try again.
 You can access the API documentation by opening the following URL in your browser:

 ```shell
 http://localhost:8080/docs/index.html